YohannFaure/ProjetNetwork/README.md

 ### 2.1 - Introducing MultiGraphs, first example

 The first attempt at reading the data led to edges being written multiple times, because most subreddits have mutiple references to the same other subreddit.
 For example `r/trendingsubreddits` refered to `r/changelog` 548 times.
-Oviously we had to use a directed graph, because the other way around, there is no post refering `r/trendingsubreddits` in `r/changelog`.
+Oviously we had to use a directed graph: if we take the same example, there is no post refering `r/trendingsubreddits` in `r/changelog`.

-The high dissimetry of this specification situation can be explained by the existance of this [post](https://www.reddit.com/22pz96) in `r/changelog`, created 2 days before the begining of the data collection, that mentioned a new functionality added to Reddit : a new subreddit (`r/trendingsubreddits`) in which is automatically posted every day the list of the best-performing subreddits of the day.
+The high dissimetry of this specific situation is explained in this [post](https://www.reddit.com/22pz96) in `r/changelog`, created 2 days before the begining of the data collection, that mentions a new functionality added to Reddit: a new subreddit (`r/trendingsubreddits`) in which is automatically posted every day the list of the best-performing subreddits of the day.
 Then, each post of this subreddit contained a link to this `r/changelog` post.

 > What's this?
 We've started displaying a small selection of [trending subreddits on the front page](https://www.reddit.com/r/changelog/comments/22pz96/reddit_change_trending_subreddits_on_the_front/).
 Trending subreddits are determined based on a variety of activity indicators (which are also limited to safe for work subreddits for now).
 Subreddits can choose to opt-out from consideration in their subreddit settings.
 ><div style="text-align: right"><cite>Every post in r/trendingsubreddits</cite></div>